highruned/dogeify/README.md

 The proxy is designed to run on a wildcard domain *.SUFFIX_DOMAIN, and everything are rewritten to match that domain.

-It currently only supports sites running on ports :80 and :443.
+It currently only supports HTTP sites (running on ports :80).

 Configuration